 The Eugen and Ilse Seibold Prize, donated by the marine geologist and former president of the DFG and his wife, serves to promote research and understanding between Germany and Japan.

-The Albert Maucher Prize in Geoscience is awarded to young researchers in recognition of the outstanding research findings they have achieved using funds provided by the DFG.
+The Albert Maucher Prize in Geoscience is awarded once every three years to early career researchers in recognition of outstanding research findings and original approaches.
+Researchers who already have a full professorship cannot be nominated.